- Challenge Spirits

 Under the guidance of faculty members, students decide their research topics, receive crisis management guidance, and prepare themselves for departure.
-Each group of students is assigned one senior TA from the destination country to assist with language and cultural studies.
+They also learn the language and culture of the host country while receiving support from upperclassmen including students from the host country.

 *1 The quarter system

 The APU academic calendar is divided into two semesters, and each semester consists of two quarters (each lasting approximately eight weeks) and an intensive two-month session.
 Classes held during the quarters are offered twice a week and are completed in two months.
 This intensive calendar structure ensures positive learning outcomes and encourages students to apply themselves to their studies.
 Breaks are held between quarters during which time classes are not held.
 APU offers several intensive study abroad opportunities that students can take advantage of during these quarter breaks.

 |Spring Semester||Fall Semester|